Before the success of gaming consoles, “video games” used to mean PC games. Then console popularity grew.

 Before we get to the big money salary details that you’re craving, we need to look at where the gaming industry is making all its billions.
 You gotta’ know the biz’ if you want to make that cheddar!
 (Or something like that)

-According to a market research study conducted by NewZoo, the global games market is expected to hit USD108.9 billion in 2017.
+According to a market research study conducted by NewZoo, the global games market is expected to hit USD159.3 Billion in 2020.
 They expect the market to continue to grow.
-They estimate that the global games industry will reach USD128.5 billion in 2020.
+They estimate that the global games market will exceed USD200 Billion in 2023.

 The games industry is still growing on a global scale.
 What does that mean for jobs?